daniel-jakob/LaTeX-Compile-GitHub-Action-Test/README.md

-This repo is a test in which I am testing out various features of GitHub which I want to learn about, namely Hooks, Actions, Releases, Wiki and Projects, possibly Docker and Environments.
+This repo is a test in which I am testing out various features of GitHub which I want to learn about, namely Tags, Hooks, Actions, Releases, Wiki and Projects, possibly Docker and Environments.

 This is all in an attempt to learn and become deeply familiar with git itself, projects and collaboration.